 Finally, providing flexible seating options at home or in the classroom also supports sensory processing and self-regulation.

-3) Find Screen Time Alternatives to Increase Attention and Improve Behavior in Kids
+3) Screen Time Impact on Attention and Behavior in Kids

 Children tend to hyper-focus on shows or video games.
 They lose total awareness of what’s happening around them.